KevinH48264/auto-clicker-typer/README.md

 2. Download this repository (download and unzip or git clone)
 3. Open up terminal or command prompt
 4. Navigate to the 'auto-clicker-typer' folder
-5. Run 'pip install requirements.txt' OR 'pip install pynput'
+5. Run 'pip install -r requirements.txt' OR 'pip install pynput'
 6. Run 'python3 robot.py'
 7. Start using the shortcuts